fpobric/deliveristo/README.md

 ### Libraries and versions and code

-Please bear in mind that I am very limited with my free time at th moment.
+Please bear in mind that I am very limited with my free time at the moment.
 Maybe some parts of the project could have been written in better way.
 Keeping in mind that if you find some sections could have been written more cleanly or with better approach, please mark them and we could discuss them and I can give you other approach to the problem.

-##Hoping you will find this code good enough to book a call with me to discuss my background and knowledge.
+## Hoping you will find this code good enough to book a call with me to discuss my background and knowledge.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.